 This course is a study of the influence of culture, economics, industry, regulation, and strategy on the management and structure of the international firm.
 Major topics such as technology control, outsourcing, and strategic alliances will be addressed by comparative evaluation of international organizations.
-Prerequisite: MBA 503 or the equivalent.
+Prerequisite: MBA 503 or equivalent.

-ORGANIZATIONAL BEHAVIOR
+MBA 652 3 ORGANIZATIONAL BEHAVIOR

 Individual and group behavior in the organization setting is investigated in this course.
 The principles of organizational behavior are studied with a focus on application.
 Topics covered will include but are not limited to motivation, teamwork and group behavior, employee participation, job enrichment, job design, communications, diversity, decision making, change, and conflict resolution.
-Prerequisites: none.

-STAKEHOLDER MANAGEMENT AND ETHICS
+MBA 653 3 STAKEHOLDER MANAGEMENT AND ETHICS